CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

      done
    done

-2) ran the GenerateBaseSample java program to pick up 5 subsets of alignment events:
+2) ran the FindBaseSamples java program to pick up 5 subsets of alignment events:
      - one subset where the beta angle is around -19°
      - one subset where the beta angle is around -1.5°